Fiery Crash Landing Of Russian Passenger Plane In Moscow Leaves 41 Dead

 A Russian-made Aeroflot plane made a hard emergency landing in Moscow on Sunday before bursting into flames, killing 41 of the 78 people on board.

-Video footage showed the rocky crash landing as the jet bounces several times on the runway before its rear portion is engulfed by flames.
-Other video showed passengers escaping on the plane's emergency inflated slides as fire trucks raced to the scene.
+Video footage showed the rocky crash landing as the jet bounced several times on the runway before its rear portion was engulfed by flames.
+Other video showed passengers escaping on the plane's emergency inflated slides as firetrucks raced to the scene.

 Видео супер джета в Шереметьево pic.twitter.com/Q2N5nSt85b— Союзпушнина (@letokot) May 5, 2019

 The plane, a Sukhoi Superjet 100, had departed Moscow on Sunday evening, bound for Murmansk in northwest Russia.
-According to flight tracking service Flightradar24, Aeroflot Flight 1492 indicated a radio communications failure and then a general emergency before its disastrous landing at Moscow's Sheremetyevo airport about a half hour after takeoff.
+According to flight tracking service Flightradar24, Aeroflot Flight 1492 indicated a radio communications failure and then a general emergency before its disastrous landing at Moscow's Sheremetyevo airport about a half-hour after takeoff.

 It's not yet clear why the plane turned back to Moscow, though storms were in the area and passengers reportedly said the plane was struck by lightning.
-Aeroflot said the flight was forced to return due to "technical reasons."
-The plane's two flight data recorders have been recovered, the Russian state news service TASS reports.
+Aeroflot said the flight was forced to return for "technical reasons."
+The plane's two flight data recorders have been recovered, the Russian state news service Tass reports.

-Among the victims of the crash were two children, a U.S. citizen and a flight attendant named Maksim Moiseev who died while trying to help passengers escape the plane, according to TASS.
+Among the victims of the crash were two children, a U.S. citizen and a flight attendant named Maksim Moiseev who died while trying to help passengers escape the plane, according to Tass.

 Investigators are looking into possible causes for the accident, including pilot error, inclement weather and equipment failure, according to Russian media cited by The Associated Press.
 The Kremlin has also opened a criminal investigation, Charles Maynes reports for NPR from Moscow.